 LA: From the beginning I knew I wanted to make a band with former soldiers of both countries.
 So basically, I chose some people thinking that they were already musicians like Rubén [Otero], for example, he’s a drummer and he has a Beatles tribute band.
 There were some British who were already musicians like David Jackson who had also a band in Cromwell.
-I was already thinking that I wanted to make this band so I chose some who were musicians and the others, the other ones had to learn.
-I mean Gabriel [Sagastume] also played the guitar, Marcelo [Vallejo] had to learn how to play the bass and Lou was mainly singing.
-And Sukrim [Rai], because he’s from another culture, he’s from Nepal and he wasn’t related to this rock music at all.
-He had other moments of singing but his own songs, which were beautiful.
-For me these musical parts were very important, also considering the fact that they didn’t speak the language of the other.
+I was already thinking that I wanted to make this band so I chose some who were musicians and the other ones had to learn.
+I mean Gabriel [Sagastume] also played the guitar, Marcelo [Vallejo] had to learn how to play the bass, and Lou was mainly singing.
+And Sukrim [Rai], because he’s from another culture, he’s from Nepal and he wasn’t related to this rock music at all, he had other moments of singing but his own songs, which were beautiful.
+For me this musical part was very important, also considering the fact that they didn’t speak the language of the other.
 We were always the mediators, the translators, in between them.
 So I think it was very important that they had something to do with each other that is not language–based.

 DR: You just mentioned that you were developing this piece in Argentina outside of the structures of funded theatre.
 Did it ever get recognised by the Argentinian theatre scene?